flutter/website/src/codelabs/index.md

 * [Train a comment-spam detection model with TensorFlow Lite Model Maker][]<br>
-  Learn how to install the TensorFlow Lite Model Maker with Colab, How to use a data loader, and how to build a model.
+  Learn how to install the TensorFlow Lite Model Maker with Colab, how to use a data loader, and how to build a model.

 [Create a custom text-classification model with TensorFlow Lite Model Maker]: {{site.developers}}/codelabs/classify-text-update-tensorflow-serving
 [Create a Flutter app to classify texts with TensorFlow]: {{site.developers}}/codelabs/classify-texts-flutter-tensorflow-serving